I. OIG Report

 IV.
 Permissive Exclusion

 Finally, the OIG report also states that the OIG continues to enforce the HEAL (Health Education Assistance Loan) Program.
 It further states that 20 individuals entered into settlement agreements, and $1.5 million was collected during the reporting period.
 We bring this up as a reminder that vigilance in this area is a necessity!
 There are any number of different ways for individuals and entities to be excluded from Medicare and Medicaid.
 Let the experts at Exclusion ScreeningSM help ensure your organization does not employ an excluded individual or entity.
-Contact us for a free consultation at 1-800-294-0952 or fill out our online service form.

 Paul Weidenfeld, Co-Founder and CEO of Exclusion Screening, LLC, is the author of this article.